Color-Critical Graphs Have Logarithmic Circumference: An Application of the Theorem of Bondy and Locke

 \begin{lemma} Let $G$ be a $3$-connected graph, let $X,Y\subseteq V(G)$ be disjoint sets of size two, and suppose that $G$ has a path of length at least $\ell$.
 Then $G$ has a linkage from $X$ to $Y$ of length at least $\ell/25$. \end{lemma}

 The assumption that the sets $X,Y$ be disjoint is necessary, as the following example shows.
-Let $t\ge2$ be an integer, and let $H$ be the graph obtained from disjoint paths $P_0,P_1,\ldots,P_t$, each on $t$ vertices, by identifying the i$^{\hbox{th}}$ vertex of $P_0$ with one end of $P_i$.
-Finally, let $G$ be obtained from $H$ by adding three vertices $x,y,z$ adjacent to each other and to every vertex of $H$.
-Thus $G$ is clearly $3$-connected.
-If $X=\{x,z\}$ and $Y=\{y,z\}$, then every linkage from $X$ to $Y$ in $G$ has length at most $3t-1$, and yet $G$ has $t^2+3$ vertices.
+Let $t\ge2$ be an integer, and let $H$ be the graph obtained from a path with vertex-set $\{v_0,v_1,\ldots,v_{t^2}\}$ in order by adding an edge joining $v_{it}$ and $v_{(i+2)t}$ for every $i=0,1,\ldots,t-2$.
+Finally, let $G$ be obtained from $H$ by adding a vertex $u$ joined to all vertices of $H$.
+One can easily verify that $G$ is $3$-connected, has a path of length $t^2$, and yet every linkage from $\{u,v_0\}$ to $\{u,v_2\}$ has length at most linear in $t$.

 In the proof of Lemma~\ref{disjointpaths} we will make use of the following lemma, which follows from the standard ``augmenting path" proof of Menger's theorem or the Max-Flow Min-Cut Theorem; see, for instance~\cite[Section~3.3]{Die}.